Favicon

 Research Overview

-The Ringel Lab investigates crosstalk between CD8+ T cells and their environment at a molecular level, by dissecting the biological and metabolic programs engaged under conditions of stress.
-Using an array of approaches to model and perturb the local microenvironment, our research aims to reveal both the adaptive molecular changes as well as intrinsic vulnerabilities in T cells that arise within the tumor niche.
+The Ringel Lab investigates crosstalk between immune cells and their environment at a molecular level, by dissecting metabolic programs engaged under conditions of stress, such as obesity and aging.
+Using an array of approaches to study metabolic fitness at molecular, cellular, and organism-wide levels, our research aims to reveal both the adaptive molecular changes as well as intrinsic vulnerabilities in immune cells that impact protective responses.
 Our goal is to understand how disease states remodel the fundamental mechanisms that regulate immune cell function and contribute to pathogenesis.

 About

-Dr. RIngel is a Core Member of the Ragon Institute and Assistant Professor in the Biology Department at MIT.
+Dr. Ringel is a Core Member of the Ragon Institute and Assistant Professor in the Biology Department at MIT.
 She received a bachelor’s degree from Wesleyan University, where she graduated with University Honors and majored in Molecular Biology & Biochemistry and Physics.
 She performed her graduate studies at the Johns Hopkins University School of Medicine with Dr. Cynthia Wolberger, where she received a PhD in Molecular Biophysics.
-She moved to Harvard Medical School for postdoctoral training, working in the laboratory of Dr. Marcia Haigis within the Department of Cell Biology.
-She started her own lab in 2022, where she investigates crosstalk between CD8+ T cells and their environment to better understand how T cells adapt to stress conditions.
+She moved to Harvard Medical School for postdoctoral training, before joining the Ragon Institute as a core member in 2022.

 Selected Publications